SilkRose/Pony/stories/hearths-warming-homecoming/hearths-warming-homecoming.md

 "It'll be nice to see you no matter how long you stay."

 Sunset tentatively takes a sip from her drink.
-"My other issues is… I just graduated from high school and ever since then, I've felt lost and like I don't know what I'll do in life.
+"My other issue is… I just graduated from high school, and ever since then, I've felt lost and like I don't know what I'll do in life.
 It feels like all my friends have some idea of what they want to do, but I don't.
 Do you have any advice for me?"

 "We all feel like that from time to time.
 Let me ask, have you talked with your friends about this?"

-"Well, no. I know I probably should have, but I just didn't want to bring them down."
+"Well, no. I know I probably should, but I just didn't want to bring them down."

 "If they're anything like the ponies I know, they wouldn't become sad at this news.
 They would be happy to help, they would think of stuff and do whatever it takes."